 Compared to the cut-and-dry pedagogy of schools, trial-and-error builds assessment into the learning.
 The more you fiddle with things, the more you learn and the more you master.
 Taleb notes that the antifragile way is to learn in a disorderly manner using trial and error.

 One of the basic yet the most impressive ideas discussed in the book is that of learning by unlearning, also called ‘Via Negativa‘ or subtractive knowledge.
-At the center of via negativa is the application of rigorous analysis that allows individuals to learn about various anomalies in a theory and subsequently, discard them.
+At the center of via negativa is the application of rigorous analysis.
+This allows individuals to learn about various anomalies in a theory and subsequently, discard them.
 Taleb claims that you grow wiser by learning what is wrong than by what is right.

 Quite oddly, this potent anti-theory theory has been practically absent from the school curriculum and public discourse for ages.
 What makes this deficiency even more striking is that it’s not a newly minted paradigm.
 Ancient Indian philosopher Adi Shankara was the first to have advocated the analysis of negation, called ‘Neti, Neti‘ (neither this, nor that) in Hindu philosophy more than a millennium ago.

 In modern times, there have been a few practitioners of subtractive knowledge.
-Jerzi Grotowoski – one of the most influential theatre figures of late twentieth century – followed a method called ‘negative road’ which let him remove redundant ingredients from his theatre.
-His stripped-down yet a more flawless concept of theatre came to be known as ‘Poor Theatre‘.
+Jerzi Grotowoski – one of the most influential theatre figures of the late twentieth century – followed a method called ‘negative road’ which let him remove redundant ingredients from his theatre.
+His stripped-down yet more flawless concept of theatre came to be known as ‘Poor Theatre‘.

 Also illustrating via negativa are Karl Popper‘s falsifiability theory which states that any hypothesis must be inherently disprovable before it could be accepted as a scientific theory and Taleb’s own version of Popper’s theory that observation of one black swan can disprove the widespread inference that all swans are white.